Yutsuten/anki-lifedrain/README.md

 # Life Drain [![CodeFactor](https://www.codefactor.io/repository/github/yutsuten/anki-lifedrain/badge)](https://www.codefactor.io/repository/github/yutsuten/anki-lifedrain)

+MAINTENANCE NOTICE:

+- I won't accept new feature requests.
+The ones that exist already may eventually be implemented.
+- My focus will be to keep the add-on working on newer versions of Anki.

 An [Anki](https://apps.ankiweb.net/) add-on that adds a life bar to your reviews.

 Your life reduces within time, and you must answer the questions in order to recover it.